 We'd be amiss not to mention the plethora of promotions available during March Madness.
 Sportsbooks roll out their biggest and best deals of the year right before the tournament starts as they try to lure bettors to its site for the tourney.
 Some of our personal favorites are the following:

 - BetOnline: This sportsbook has a $100,000 March Madness pick-em contest.
 With an entry fee of just $15, players submit their bracket picks and contend for 300 different prizes.
 The grand award, however, is a $15,000 reward for the best bracket picker.

 - BetNow: You'll also find a bracket challenge at BetNow.
 However, this one is free of cost.
 Dubbed the "Million Dollar March Madness bracket", there are 30 prizes up for grabs, none bigger than the $350,000 stake for the top bracket entrant.

-You're in good hands at any of the three aforementioned sportsbooks.
+You're in good hands at any of the aforementioned sportsbooks.
 For a complete list of betting site recommendations, check out the table below.
 Included are long-form reviews and sign-up bonus details.